 8.4.
 The Blackmore Vale Partnership, based primarily at the Sturminster Newton Medical Centre, is believed to cover a majority of the Village residents.
-The Cerne Abbas Surgery Practice has a growing number of patients from the Village, and holds regularly weekly surgeries, each Wednesday morning, in the Village Hall, as well as providing a drop off dispensing service through The Red Barn twice a week.
+The Cerne Abbas Surgery Practice has a growing number of patients from the Village, and provides a drop off dispensing service through The Red Barn twice a week.